 The Music Talent Scholarship is awarded to students who have a passion for music, but are not part of a marching band or gospel choir.
 If you sing in a choir, play in a jazz band or play the piano, guitar or other instrument and want to continue to develop your knowledge and skills while having opportunities to perform, we strongly encourage you to apply for the Music Scholarship Program.
 You do not have to be a music major or minor to apply.

 Students with considerable talent will be considered for the Music Talent Scholarship program.
 Qualified students will be asked to audition.
-Scholarships up to $5,000 are available for award based on experience and talent.
-Music scholarships are stacked on top of merit and need-based aid.
+Scholarships up to $3,000 are available for award based on experience and talent.
 Olivet College has increased its merit aid to award a student’s high school academic success.
 In addition, all students are considered for need-based aid.

 Director of Bands